 - A “Vocabulary Builder” feature that lets you highlight any new words in a text and then, with the click of a mouse, extract all those words into a new document with the words, definitions, a picture of each, and a “notes” section (pretty cool, huh?)

 - Screen Masking, so you can block out everything on the page that you don't want to focus on (including ads on webpages) and just see what you need to read.
 A great feature for eliminating superfluous distractions!

-Way Of Life is a habit-building app can help you identify and track your habits with charts and notes, which you can share with others helping you on the "good habit-building" path.
+Way Of Life is a free habit-building app that can help you identify and track your habits with charts and notes, which you can share with others helping you on the "good habit-building" path.

 Evernote: Downloading Evernote enables you to save every website, document, picture, etc. to your Evernote collection and organize them with tags.
 Works with practically every computer, phone, and mobile device there it.
 Use Evernote to save your course syllabus, articles, notes, and power points so that you can access all that you may need for a given course in one location.
 Here is an excellent, comprehensive Evernote tutorial.

 Trello is a powerful tool for managing and organizing large projects, with a visual presentation that allows you to see everything you need to do at a glance.
 Trello is also ideal for managing team projects and multi-user collaboration.
 Download to all devices is free.

 Brightstorm: A collection of video explanations of math and science concepts presented by teachers and professors skilled at taking that which is complex and breaking it down to provide clarity.

 Khan Academy: Looking for a little extra guidance with understanding a concept, strategy, or equations?
 Khan Academy features a library of over 3,000 learning videos covering everything from math to physics to finance to history.